Identification, Images, & Information

 Habitat

-hollow trees, stumps, under loose bark, wood piles, crevices of rural buildings; sometimes accidentally carried into homes on pieces of firewood, and may occasionally enter homes on their own in wooded areas, especially during mating season (May and June)
+hollow trees, stumps, under loose bark, wood piles, crevices of rural buildings; sometimes accidentally carried into homes on pieces of firewood, and may occasionally enter homes on their own in wooded areas, especially during mating season (May-Jun)

-males are attracted to artificial light, and may accumulate in rain gutters of homes
+males come to lights, and may accumulate in rain gutters of homes

 Season